tylerqr/ai.archives/INTEGRATION_GUIDE.md

 /Users/username/projects/my-project/  # User's existing project
 ├── .git/                             # User's project git repo ├── ai.archives/                      # ⛔ WRONG!
 Don't install inside existing project
+│   ├── .git/                         # This creates nested Git repositories!
+│   └── ...
 └── ...
 ```

+### Virtual Environments and Dependencies

+#### IMPORTANT: The AI Archives system does not require a virtual environment in your projects

+When integrating AI Archives with your projects:

+1. **DO NOT create a virtual environment** within your project specifically for AI Archives
+2. **DO NOT install Flask or other AI Archives dependencies** within your project
+3. The AI Archives system is designed to work with the system Python installation
+4. Any necessary dependencies should be installed only in the AI Archives directory, not in individual projects
+5. AI agents should not attempt to create virtual environments when using a project with AI Archives integration
+6. Keep your project's dependency management separate from the AI Archives system

+If your project requires its own virtual environment for other purposes, that's fine, but the AI Archives integration does not need or use it.

 ### Installation Steps